faassen/bundle_example/README.md

 You now have some new command-line tools available. `babel` is a tool that lets you compile ES6 code manually: it takes in ES6 JavaScript and outputs compatible JavaScript.
-We're going to automate Babel so won't be using this tool, but you can use it if you're curious about what Babel actually does.
+We're going to automate Babel so we won't be using this tool, but you can use it if you're curious about what Babel actually does.

 `babel-node` is more useful for our purposes.
 It can be used as a